rabbitControl/RCP/RCPSpecification.md

 ## Property order

 Optional properties can be ordered randomly.

-## Types
+## String types

+RCP uses two different string types which are defined in the following form:

 - string-short:
-  - A string prefixed with its size using \<uint8> followed by UTF-8 string-data
+  - A string prefixed with the string length using \<uint8> as the prefix followed by UTF-8 string-data.
 - string-long:
-  - A string prefixed with its size using \<uint16> followed by UTF-8 string-data
+  - A string prefixed with the string length using \<uint16> as the prefix followed by UTF-8 string-data.

-- multilanguage string:
+## Multilanguage string:

+RCP supports multiple languages by using multi-language strings.
+A `Multilanguage string` contains multiple versions of the string in different languages.
+Each language is prefixed with a [ISO 639-3](https://en.wikipedia.org/wiki/List_of_ISO_639-2_codes) language-code or `any` for no specific language.

+All the languages are transmitted at once.
+We decided to favour this over a different approach where languages would need to be declared and translations would need to be fetched when switching a language in a frontend.

-  - A terminated list of [ISO 639-3](https://en.wikipedia.org/wiki/List_of_ISO_639-2_codes) language-code (3-bytes in ascii) followed by string-short or string-long.
+  - A terminated list of [ISO 639-3](https://en.wikipedia.org/wiki/List_of_ISO_639-2_codes) language-code (3-bytes in ascii) followed by a string-short or string-long.
   - The list is terminated with a 0-byte.
   - Additionally to the [ISO 639-3](https://en.wikipedia.org/wiki/List_of_ISO_639-2_codes) codes we define a special code for no specific language: `any` which is used as default language.

 ## Packet